 Gardens and Grounds

 The grounds of Government House comprise around 10 acres of elegant parkland and landscaped gardens.
-There are over 150 mature trees of all varieties including 2 planted by Her Majesty the Queen during her visits in 1989 and 2001, and a number planted to commemorate other Royal visits.
+There are over 150 mature trees of all varieties including 2 planted by Queen Elizabeth II during her visits in 1989 and 2001, and a number planted to commemorate other Royal visits.
 The grounds also contain a specialist and historic camellia collection.

 A particular treasure is the historic Victorian walled garden.
 At over 1700 square meters it is one of the best examples of a traditional walled garden in the British Isles.
 It is fully utilised to produce around a hundred different varieties of fruits and vegetables for the kitchen, and cut flowers to decorate the house.